SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 requirements for such a custom HTML element.

 Therefore, the contents of the `main` Javascript file of a Graphic MUST contain a `class` that extends from `HTMLElement`.
-Depending on the rendering capabilities (defined in the Manifest file), a Graphic is expected to implement some functions.
+Depending on the rendering capabilities (defined in the Manifest file), a Graphic is expected to implement a number of functions.

-To describe the functions, the Typescript interface notation is used.
+To describe the functions in this document, the Typescript interface notation is used.
 For simplicity, we omit the indication that vendor-specific fields can be included in both request and response payloads.
 For the 'action' methods (`playAction()`, `stopAction()`, `updateAction()` and `customAction()`), a Promise MUST be returned that resolves to an `ActionResult` object containing the following fields:
 * `code`: a number that corresponds to an HTTP status code (2xx indicates a successful result, 4xx and 5xx indicate an error).
 * `message`: an optional human-readable message that corresponds to the `code`.
 * `result`: an optional Graphics-specific response object.

 Similarly, for simplicity reasons, we omit these three fields in the description of the functions below.
 In [Typescript interface](#typescript-interface-for-graphic), the full interface is provided.

 Every Graphic MUST implement the following functions:
 * `load: () => Promise<void>`: Called by the Renderer when the Graphic has been loaded into the DOM.